flatland-association/flatland-rl/docs/flatland_2.0.md

 - `min_node_dist` is only used if `grid_mode=False` and represents the minimal distance between two nodes.
 - `node_radius` defines the extent of a city.
 Each trainstation is placed at a distance to the closes city node that is smaller or equal to this number.
 - `num_neighb`defines the number of neighbouring nodes that connect to each other.
 Thus this changes the connectivity and thus the amount of alternative routes in the network.
-- `realistic_mode` True -> Nodes evenly distriubted in env, False-> Random distribution of nodes
+- `grid_mode` True -> Nodes evenly distriubted in env, False-> Random distribution of nodes
 - `enhance_intersection`: True -> Extra rail elements added at intersections
 - `seed` is used to initialize the random generator